unlock-protocol/unlock/docs/docs/governance/unlock-dao/unlock-dao.md

 At this point, _anyone_ can make a proposal by submitting it to the DAO contract.
 The [Tally UI](https://www.tally.xyz/gov/unlock) offers and easy way to make these proposals, but you are welcome to use any other relevant tool as well.

+Given how much scrutiny is expected by voters, we strongly advise anyone who intends to make a proposal to advertise it _before_ submitting it in order to raise as much awareness as possible and give enough time to make a decision.
+This can happen on the [Unlock forum website](https://unlock.community/), on [Discord](https://discord.unlock-protocol.com/), or any other place where community members and delegates are expected to be able to ask questions and get answers.

+Similarly, we encourage proposers to first submit an offchain "temperature check" from the community before submitting onchain proposals using a tool like [Snapshot](https://snapshot.org/#/unlock-protocol.eth).
+Even though offchain votes are non-binding, this helps [delegates (see below)](#delegating) get a sense of whether the community wants to see a specific proposal be executed or not.

-Once the proposal has been submitted, the delegates (see below) have a period to express their preferences, between voting in "favor", "against" or "abstain".
-Proposals have to be carefully tested by each delegate to assert what impact they will actually have, and if they are indeed desirable for the protocol.
+Once the proposal has been submitted on chain, the [delegates (see below)](#delegating) have a period to express their preferences, between voting in "favor", "against" or "abstain".
+Proposals have to be **carefully tested by each delegate** to assert what impact they will actually have, and if they are indeed desirable for the protocol.
 Given their _unstoppable_ nature, and the fact that a rogue or buggy proposal could not be reverted, it is absolutely critical that every single vote is done thoughtfuly.
 Additionaly, some delegates might want to consult the token holders who have delegated to them before making a final decision.

-Given how much scrutiny is expected by voters, we strongly advise anyone who intends to make a proposal to advertise it _before_ submitting it in order to raise as much awareness as possible and give enough time to make a decision.
-This can happen on the [Unlock forum website](https://unlock.community/), on [Discord](https://discord.unlock-protocol.com/), or any other place where community members and delegates are expected to be able to ask questions and get answers.

 #### Delegating